MuhammadArham-43/muhammadarham-43.github.io/_pages/index.md

 I am currently a Machine Learning Engineer at ServeDen, where I work on a no-code platform for deploying secure, general-purpose LLM agentic workflows.

 I was a MITACS research intern in Summer 2024, and a CERN Summer Student in 2024.
-I have published work at top-tier AI venues including ICML, COLING, AACL.
+I have published work at top-tier AI venues including ICML, COLING, EMNLP.
 I have been involved in industrial projects that combine applied ML engineering with reproducible research.